 Minnesota Vikings (1-2-1) at Philadelphia Eagles (2-2)

-The Minnesota Vikings and Philadelphia Eagles meet Sunday in NFL action at Lincoln Financial Field on Sunday in NFL activity.
+The Minnesota Vikings will visit the Philadelphia Eagles at Lincoln Financial Field on Sunday in NFL activity.

 The Vikings enter this game with a 1-2-1 record this year.
 After opening up with a 24-16 win over the 49ers and a tie versus Green Bay, Minnesota fell to the Bills 27-6 and the Rams 38-31.

 In the Rams game, Vikings QB Kirk Cousins put up 422 yards with three touchdowns, and also led the rush on 28 yards from four carries.
 Adam Thielen logged eight grabs for 135 yards and a score while Stefan Diggs had 123 yards on 11 catches.

 Over on the Eagles’ side, they’re sitting at 2-2 this year.
 Philadelphia kicked off the season with a win over the Falcons and a 27-21 loss to the Buccaneers, then beat the Colts 20-16 before falling to the Titans 26-23 in OT.

 In the Tennessee game, Eagles QB Carson Went put up 348 yards with two TDs and Jay Ajayi led the rush on 70 yards from 15 carries.
 Zach Ertz was the top Philly receiver with 10 grabs for 112 yards.